limiaoyu/DietCoke/README.md

-# REACT
+# DietCoke
-This is the code related to "Rationale-based Ensemble of Multiple QA Strategies for Zero-shot Knowledge-based VQA" (Findings of EMNLP'24).
+This is the code related to "Diversify, Rationalize, and Combine: Ensembling Multiple QA Strategies for Zero-shot Knowledge-based VQA" (Findings of EMNLP'24).
 ![](https://github.com/limiaoyu/REACT/blob/main/overview.jpg)